charmoniumQ/blog-content/blog-content/_posts/2016-07-21-chaos-of-history-1.markdown

 Archduke's motorcade sped away to protect him from any other assassination attempts.

-> "The Ides of March have come and I am still alive!" -- Julius Ceasar by
+> "The Ides of March have come and I am still alive!" -- Julius Caesar by
 > William Shakespeare

 Princip's realized he lost his chance, so he gave up and went to a nearby food